astaria/sibyl/README.md

 <img src="graphics/sibyl_logo.png" alt="Sibyl Gem" style="width: 600px;"
 width="600" />

-An important moment in the [hero's journey](http://www.thewritersjourney.com/hero's_journey.htm) is the meeting with the mentor.
-This person usually gives the hero something important, whether it's an item or just some good advice.
-This gem is a DIY kit to fill this need in someone's life.
-In our modern world what holds greater terror than filling out an arcane and mysterious form?
-At the end of these labrinths lies the treasure of some life changing momentous ocassion.
+In our modern world what holds greater magic than a form?
+Within these paper labrinths lies the treasure of some life changing momentous ocassions.
 What so many need in this world is someone who will help them along their journey.
 Do you have what it takes to answer their call and become a digital sibyl?
-Read on to find out!
+Yes, it may be dark magic.
+But it's POWERFUL!

 ## Installation
 Add this line to your application's Gemfile: